Skip to main content

 A teacher can see the following information consolidated on their dashboard:

 Data-Driven Education, powered by AI analytics, is transforming the educational landscape.
-By moving from reaction to prediction it allows educators to:
+Moving from reaction to prediction, it allows educators to:

 The ultimate goal is to create a supportive and proactive learning environment where every student has the opportunity to succeed.